PCLC at University of California, San Francisco (UCSF)

 The UCSF Palliative Care Program provides interdisciplinary palliative care consultation at a major academic medical center.
 Our program works across settings, including hospitals, clinics, and home care, and integrates the services of hospital medicine with a cancer center and office of population health.
 UCSF also offers a pediatric palliative care consultation service and perinatal palliative care program.
 We are known for our robust palliative care research and implementation science program, and for our strong focus on team and trans-disciplinary care.
 We are experienced at teaching palliative care program development to all disciplines at all levels.

-- Unique insight into a hospitalist-led palliative care consultation service
+- A unique look at a hospitalist-led palliative care consultation service

-- Access to assessment tools, protocol orders, and data collection instruments—including integration with the EHR
+- Assessment tools, protocol orders, and data collection instruments—including integration with the EHR

 - Expertise in building partnerships with community service organizations